leclerc-leo/Building-Dimension/README.md

 ## Description

-This mod allows you to switch between any dimension to its respective creative world.
+This mod allows you to switch between any dimension to its respective building world.
 These dimensions can be used to prepare builds, farms, etc. without affecting the main world.

 ## Commands

-`/creative` allows you to switch between the dimension and its respective creative world
+`/building` allows you to switch between the dimension and its respective building world
-`/creative teleport ‹player›` allows you to teleport to a player in the same creative world as you
+`/building teleport ‹player›` allows you to teleport to a player in the same building world as you
-`/creative sync ‹radius›` allows you to synchronise chunks from the dimension to its respective creative world
+`/building sync ‹radius›` allows you to synchronise chunks from the dimension to its respective building world

 ## Restrictions

-To prevent the Creative World from being used to cheat, the following restrictions are in place.
+To prevent the Building World from being used to cheat, the following restrictions are in place.
 Inventories are switched to its respective world inventory.
 The following are only saved for the overworld:
 - Experience
 - Ender Chest Inventory
-- Position when entering the creative world
+- Position when entering the building world
 - Effects
 - Achievements
 - [Trinkets](https://www.curseforge.com/minecraft/mc-mods/trinkets) (if the mod is present)